Electron-mediated anharmonicity and its role in the Raman spectrum of graphene: Discussion

 In conclusion, we emphasize that the present theory could be applied to any material with strong non-adiabatic effects\,\cite{nina23}, such as doped layered materials like transition metal dichalcogenides\,\citenum{sohier19}, hole-doped diamond\,\cite{caruso17}, or MgB$_2$-related compounds\,\cite{yu22}.
-The present EPC effects might also explain the non-monotonous linewidth behavior in Weyl semimetals, as anharmonic effects are unable to describe the observed temperature dependence\,\cite{Coulter19,wulferding20,osterhoudt21,yu23,cheng24}.
-In some charge-density-wave materials, it could be the leading mechanism behind the CDW transition~\cite{varma83} and it could also be important for strongly coupled or soft phonons away from the Brillouin zone center\,\cite{flicker15}.
-Even more, our EPC theory could explain the non-monotonous temperature dependence of the phonon linewidth observed for the pristine Ru(0001) surface\,\cite{jardine24}.
+The present EPC effects might also explain the non-monotonous linewidth behavior in Weyl semimetals, as the standard anharmonic effects are unable to describe the observed temperature dependence\,\cite{Coulter19,wulferding20,osterhoudt21,yu23,cheng24}.
+In some CDW materials, it could be the leading mechanism behind the CDW transition~\cite{varma83} and it could also be important for strongly coupled or soft phonons away from the Brillouin zone center\,\cite{flicker15}.
+In that case, it could provide a leading contribution to the formation of the gap or pseudogap\,\cite{yoshiyama86}, as well as to the value of the CDW transition temperature\,\cite{varma83}.
+Furthermore, our EPC theory could explain the non-monotonous temperature dependence of the phonon linewidth observed for the pristine Ru(0001) surface\,\cite{jardine24}.